 + + Kindly see our update below + +

-In the communication Toyota describes the new model as an “ultra-compact battery electric two-seater”.
+In the corresponding press-release, Toyota describes the new model as an “ultra-compact battery-electric two-seater”.
 With a range of about 100 km, a top speed of 60 km/h and a very small turning circle.
-The car is designed for electric short-distance mobility in urban areas – and for the aging population in Toyota’s home country.
+The car is designed for electric short-distance mobility in urban areas – and for the ageing population in Toyota’s home country.

 At the Tokyo Motor Show, the Japanese carmaker had repeatedly shown small all-electric concept cars, such as the i-Road, in the past.
 But so far none of the concepts have gone into series production.